Install DataStax Enterprise 5.1 using the binary tarball

 sudo mkdir -p /var/lib/spark/worker; sudo chown -R $USER:$GROUP /var/lib/spark/worker

-1. In the <installation_location>, make the directories for data and logging directories.
+1. In the <installation_location> directory where you extracted DSE, make the data and logging directories.
 For example:

 mkdir dsefs; chown -R $USER:$GROUP dsefs &&